Streamlining support: A product design that reduced resolution time by 60%

 Smart Forms: Users submit details upfront (screenshots, error codes).

-Empowerment: FAQ hub for quick fixes.
+Empowerment: FAQ hub for self fixes.

 Transparency: Automated updates and progress tracking.

-Challenge: Balancing UX ideals with backend constraints (e.g., real-time sync delays).
+Balancing UX ideals with backend constraints (e.g., real-time sync delays).

 Technical Scoping

-Outcome: Phased rollout plan:
+Phased rollout plan:

-Phase 1: FAQ hub + basic auto-replies.
+Phase 1: Smart Forms + basic auto-replies.

 Phase 2: Real-time status tracking.